 Solar Pool heating: $5.00 per estimated therm displaced

-It depends on your location and what type of panels you're installing.
-With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on where you live and the kind of panels you plan to use.
+With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't hit peak performance until summer arrives.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Alamo has extremely high daily sunlight levels, so you could recoup your investment in as little as 7.0 years per 5 kW of rated capacity.